 3. THE SCOPE OF THE WORK:

-3.1 The contractor (G&J Landscapes Ltd) shall carry out and complete the landscape work described in the Contract documents in a good and workmanlike manner.
+3.1 The contractor (G&J Landscapes Ltd) shall carry out and complete the landscape work described in the Contract.
 He shall have no obligation to execute any further work unless otherwise agreed in writing between the parties.
 If there shall be any discrepancy between any specification and drawing, the description contained in the specification shall prevail over the drawing.

 3.2 The client is responsible for obtaining any necessary planning permission for the works and for fulfilling statutory requirements.